D-Day 75th Anniversary: Trump, Macron And Other Leaders Mark A Historic Day

 Macron spoke of the masses of soldiers who followed, who came ashore in Europe to face battle-hardened troops from Nazi Germany, fighting to win the Battle of Normandy in Operation Overlord.
 Within three months of the D-Day landing, Allied forces liberated Paris from German occupation.

-In English, Macron turned to the veterans on the stage and said, "We know that we owe to you, veterans, our freedom.
+In English, Macron turned to the veterans on the stage and said: "We know that we owe to you, veterans, our freedom.
 On behalf of my nation, I just want to say thank you."

 Both Macron and Trump spoke of the young men who did not make it home.
 Trump mentioned the graves of the nearly 10,000 young Americans who are buried near the beach that was code-named Omaha.